carruc/markdown-cv/index.md

 <br />

 ### Degree

-Building a research-engineering hybrid profile.
-My ambition is optimizing efficiency and environmental impact of the current AI stack, improving models and training algorithms and developing real-world applications on the edge.
-To achieve this I'm specializing in ML, NLP, DL and AI, while following courses such as Distributed Systems and Computing Infrastructures.
+Currently trying to build a hybrid profile between a computer engineer and an AI research scientist.

 ### Opportunities

-Always seeking opportunities to contribute to innovative projects in AI and sustainable technology.
+Always seeking opportunities to contribute to innovative projects, especially in AI and sustainable technology.
+Hit me up!

 ### Research Ambitions